TPO Roofing 101 • TPO Roof Guide for Non-Roofers

 The standard thicknesses of TPO roof membranes are 45-mil, 60-mil, and 80-mil.
 (A “mil” is 1/1000 of an inch, it does not stand for “millimeter”).
 The thicker the material is, the longer the roofing membrane normally lasts, and the longer the warranty coverage will normally be.

 A sheet of TPO roof membrane has three layers: a TPO polymer base, a polyester reinforcement fabric middle layer (called the “scrim”) and a TPO polymer top ply.
+These three layers are heat-fused at the factory to produce the final product.

 The main chemical component in a TPO roof membrane is propylene ethylene copolymer.